 Home schooling Dissertation Topics

 Home schooling refers to any time when children are educated at home instead of being enrolled in a public or private school.
 Here are some further discussions in this area that you could use in your education dissertation.

-• Are children who are schooled at home able to handle socially challenging situations?
+- Are children who are wholly schooled at home able to handle socially challenging situations?

-• Why is the trend for home schooling on the rise in the UK?
+- Why is the trend for home schooling on the rise in the UK?
 How will the pandemic affect this?

 - Children who are home schooled have less behavioural problems than those attending conventional schools.
-Why?
+Why is this the case?